Taste the Island

 Dark Shadow Supper Club at Loftus Hall

-Enjoy a private after-hours three floor tour of Ireland’s most haunted house, Loftus Hall, followed by a decedent meal in the candle light dining room.
+Enjoy a private after-hours three-floor tour of Ireland’s most haunted house, Loftus Hall, followed by a decadent meal in the candle-lit dining room.

 Let Seanacai and Celtic Witch Lorraine of Gallivanting Tours guide you through Ireland’s most haunted house, Loftus Hall.
-The guided tour starts on the ground flour where you will receive a welcome Jackford Gin on arrival.
-You will then move on from the beautifully tiled reception are and immerse yourself in the rest of the tour which includes the famous Card Room and Room 13.
+The guided tour starts on the ground floor where you will receive a welcome Jackford Gin on arrival.
+You will then move on from the beautifully tiled reception area and immerse yourself in the rest of the tour which includes the famous Card Room and Room 13.